 Actuarial Assumptions.
-The actuarial valuation was performed as of August 31, 2020.
-Update procedures were used to roll forward the Total OPEB Liability to August 31, 2021.
+The actuarial valuation was performed as of August 31, 2022.
+Update procedures were used to roll forward the Total OPEB Liability to August 31, 2023.

 The actuarial valuation of the OPEB plan offered through TRS-Care is similar to the actuarial valuation performed for the pension plan, except that the OPEB valuation is more complex.
-All the demographic assumptions, including rates of retirement, termination, and disability, and most of the economic assumptions, including general inflation and salary increases, used in the OPEB valuation were identical to those used in the respective TRS pension valuation.
-The demographic assumptions were developed in the experience study performed for TRS for the period ending August 31, 2017.
+The demographic assumptions were updated based on the experience study performed for TRS for the period ending August 31, 2021.

-The following assumptions and other inputs used for members of TRS-Care are based on an established pattern of practice and are identical to the assumptions used in the August 31, 2020 TRS pension actuarial valuation that was rolled forward to August 31, 2021:
+The following assumptions and other inputs used for members of TRS-Care are based on an established pattern of practice and are identical to the assumptions used in the August 31, 2022 TRS pension actuarial valuation that was rolled forward to August 31, 2023:

 Rates of Mortality General Inflation

 Rates of Retirement Wage Inflation

-Rates of Termination Expected Payroll Growth

-Rates of Disability
+Rates of Termination Rates of Disability

-The active mortality rates were based on 90 percent of the RP-2014 Employee Mortality Tables for males and females, with full generational mortality using Scale BB.
-The post-retirement mortality rates for healthy lives were based on the 2018 TRS of Texas Healthy Pensioner Mortality Tables, with full generational projection using the ultimate improvement rates from the mortality projection scale MP-2018.
+The active mortality rates were based on PUB (2010), Amount-Weighted, Below-Median Income, Teacher male and female tables (with a two-year set forward for males).
+The post-retirement mortality rates for healthy lives were based on the 2021 TRS of Texas Healthy Pensioner Mortality Tables.
+The rates were projected on a fully generational basis using the ultimate improvement rates from the mortality projection scale MP-2021.